 Although we expect to focus our search for a target business in the financial industry, we may seek to complete a business combination with an operating company in any industry or sector.
 However, we will not, under our amended and restated certificate of incorporation, be permitted to effectuate our business combination with another blank check company or similar company with nominal operations.
 Because we have not yet identified or approached any specific target business with respect to a business combination, there is no basis to evaluate the possible merits or risks of any particular target business's operations, results of operations, cash flows, liquidity, financial condition or prospects.
 To the extent we complete our business combination, we may be affected by numerous risks inherent in the business operations with which we combine.
 For example, if we combine with a financially unstable business or an entity lacking an established record of revenues or earnings, we may be affected by the risks inherent in the business and operations of a financially unstable or a development stage entity.
 Although our officers and directors will endeavor to evaluate the risks inherent in a particular target business, we cannot assure you that we will properly ascertain or assess all of the significant risk factors or that we will have adequate time to complete due diligence.
-Furthermore, some of these risks will adversely impact a target business.
+Furthermore, some of these risks may be outside of our control and leave us with no ability to control or reduce the chances that those risks will adversely impact a target business.
 We also cannot assure you that an investment in our units will ultimately prove to be more favorable to investors than a direct investment, if such opportunity were available, in a business combination target.
 Accordingly, any stockholders who choose to remain stockholders following the business combination could suffer a reduction in the value of their shares.
 Such stockholders are unlikely to have a remedy for such reduction in value.